Cortina d'Ampezzo is definitely the most famous ski resort in Italy and undoubtedly one of the most famous in the world.

 Always remember that winter sports, if practiced without a minimum of experience, can be dangerous.
 If you are not sure of your abilities, the help of a sports instructor will allow you to safely get better results in less time.
 There are many ski schools in Cortina, as well as instructors, so you'll be spoilt for choice.

-If, on the other hand, you want to try skiing off the beaten track, we strongly recommend you to always check the avalanche risk.
+If you want to try skiing off the beaten trails, we strongly recommend you to always check the avalanche risk.
+Don't underestimate the risks of snow slides, you should rather overestimate them by a lot.
+Virtually every year someone dies buried by an avalanche or a snowslide.
 We also recommend you to be accompanied by a guide, preferably a local one.
 The risks in the high mountains are many and the experience, in this case, is priceless.

-Hoping you liked the page on skiing in Cortina d'Ampezzo, before saying goodbye, we would suggest you to read all the articles we wrote about what to do in Cortina d'Ampezzo by clicking here.
+We hope you liked this page on skiing in Cortina d'Ampezzo.
+Before saying goodbye, we would suggest you read our home page, with all the articles we wrote about Cortina d'Ampezzo.